 - In a medium bowl, whisk together the eggs and sugar.
 Add the melted coconut oil, vanilla, and molasses.
 Whisk for 2 minutes until creamy.

-- Pour the batter into the prepared loaf pan, top with additional walnuts, and bake for 50-55 minutes, or until a toothpick inserted into the center of the loaf comes out clean.
+- Pour the zucchini bread batter into the prepared loaf pan.
+Top with additional walnuts, and bake for 50-55 minutes, or until a toothpick inserted into the center of the loaf comes out clean.

-- Let loaf cool in loaf pan for 10 minutes, then remove to a wire rack to cool completely before cutting into 12 slices.
+- Let loaf cool in loaf pan for 10 minutes, then remove to a wire rack to cool completely at room temperature before cutting into 12 slices.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive so we can continue providing free recipes and high-quality content for you.